nicsig/config/.config/mpv/README/glossary.md

 The  more the  original amount  was  bright (255)  or  dark (0),  the less  it's affected by the gamma change.

-This allows you to make details appear in SLIGHTLY dark areas of an image, while minimizing the effect on VERY dark/bright areas.
+This lets  you make  details appear in  SLIGHTLY dark areas  of an  image, while minimizing the effect on VERY dark/bright areas.
 IOW, contrary  to brightness which  affects the pixels UNIFORMLY,  gamma affects them PROPORTIONALLY to how close to 127 their current level of light.